g4m817/novelapp/README.md

 # NovelApp – End‑to‑End Coherent Novel Generation

 ## Note from author:
 > This project was one of my first attempts at learning how to integrate AI into web applications and taking a crack at prompt engineering.
 It's pretty basic, but it was fun to build.
 No license, if you find it useful in part or in full feel free to use it.
-It isn't perfect, it could use some tighter engineering but hey, I'm bored of it now.
+It isn't perfect, it could use some tighter engineering.
+For a minute I considered launching it and improving it, which is why it has complete systems for pricing, but hey, I'm bored of it now.

 ## Overview
 This repository contains a Flask application that generates long‑form fiction by moving through a structured pipeline: **metadata → outlines → arcs → chapter guides → prose → images**.
 It combines Flask + SQLAlchemy + Celery + Redis + Socket.IO on the backend with OpenAI models for text and image generation, and stores assets in S3‑compatible object storage.